 Please note if you’re in your 3rd trimester and have not attended classes during the earlier stages of your pregnancy, it’s not safe to start now.

 Varied, and less intense than our standard classes.
-PreNatal classes are structured around the changing requirements of a developing pregnancy to provide an effective workout from the first trimester through to full term.
+PreNatal classes are structured around the changing requirements of a developing pregnancy to provide an effective workout from the first trimester through to full term, all the while staying completely safe for mother and baby.

 By retraining your muscles to activate properly, you will be able to cope more easily with the rigours of labour and childbirth, and the demands of the months to follow.